Hube2/acf-options-page-adder/readme.txt

 License:
 License URI:

 Allows easy creation of options pages using Advanced Custom Fields Pro without needing to do any PHP coding.
-Requires that ACF5 Pro is installed.
+Requires that ACF5 Pro is installed (or ACF5 + Options Page Add On)

 == Description ==